droemer7/range_libc/README.md

 ## Foreword

-This is a fork of the [abandoned range_libc repo](https://github.com/kctess5/range_libc).
-Some corrections were necessary to make this work with ROS in C++, and some additional cleanup / refactoring was done to clean up the implementation a bit.
-Since making these changes, the CDDT implementation has been checked out in C++ and Python, but the other raycasting methods have only been briefly tested.
-The Ray Marching GPU implementation has not been tested.
+This is a fork of the [abandoned range_libc repo](https://github.com/kctess5/range_libc) that has been **converted to a ROS package** to better align with my use case.
+Some corrections to the range_libc code base were necessary to make this work with ROS C++, and some additional refactoring was done to clean up the implementation.
+Since making these changes, the CDDT implementation has been checked for correctness in C++ and Python 3, and Bresenham's Line and Ray Marching have been similarly checked in Python 3.
+The Ray Marching GPU implementation has not been tested in any form.

 ## Overview